randomstr1ng/email-deobfuscator/README.md

 - `app/static/` - Static files (e.g., favicon).
 - `Dockerfile` - Container build instructions.
 - `.github/workflows/` - GitHub Actions workflow for Docker/GHCR.

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](LICENSE) file for details.

+## Attribution

+If you use or modify this project, you **must** provide attribution to the original author as required by the GPL-3.0 license.
+All copies and substantial portions of the project must retain the copyright notice and this permission notice.